Ski Ward

 Ski Ward also has a tubing facility with 8 lanes serviced by 2 lifts.

-Boston area schools including Wellesley High School and Westwood High School hold their Ski Team practices at Ward and the hill hosts both practices and races on White Out almost every day of the week.
+Boston-area schools, including Wellesley High School and Westwood High School, hold their Ski Team practices at Ward and the hill hosts both practices and races on White Out almost every day of the week.
 Ski Ward has is also host to USASA Boardercross events, rail jams and terrain park competitions and a variety of other special events.

+Summer activities include 4 tubing lanes and a dry slope terrain park on M-Snow surface, both served by the magic carpet.

+Ski Ward has a Latitude 90 snow making machine and was the first lift serve skiing to open in North America in 2023 and 2024.

 History

 The facility began operation in 1939, known as Ward Hill Ski Area (operated by the Ward family).
 It has been in continuous operation since that time.
 In 1990 John and Effy LaCroix purchased the area and began an extensive upgrade, including a snow-tubing slope, a triple chairlift, and improvements to the lighting, snowmaking and snow grooming equipment.
-A non detachable chairlift brings up skiers to the summit, it is very high.

 The truck which originally provided power for the rope tow is still visible, off to the right of the Triple.